Craig Davies (footballer): Chesterfield

-On 6 July 2010, Davies had his Brighton contract cancelled by mutual consent.
+On 6 July 2010, Davies had his Brighton contract cancelled by mutual consent following an agreement with manager Gus Poyet.
 Later that same day, Davies signed a one-year contract with League Two side Chesterfield.
 He made history when in a 5–4 pre-season friendly defeat to Derby County he became the first player to score at Chesterfield's new B2net Stadium.
 A similar, more dubious honour came on 7 August 2010, when in a 2–1 win over Barnet he became the first player to be sent off at the stadium – also his competitive debut for the club.
-His eleven goals in his opening thirteen league games helped to propel his side to the top of the league, and he was made the division's Player of the Month for October after scoring five goals in six games.
-He again won the same honour for the month of March, tallying up six goals in six games.
+His eleven goals in his opening 13 league games helped to propel his side to the top of the league, and he was made the division's Player of the Month for October after scoring five goals in six games.
+He again won the same honour for March, tallying up six goals in six games.
 Chesterfield ended the season as league champions, thereby winning promotion to League One.
 Davies finished with 23 league goals to his name, putting him joint fourth (with Adam Le Fondre) in the division's scoring charts - five goals above striker partner Jack Lester, but five goals behind Crewe Alexandra's Clayton Donaldson.
 He was also named in the PFA Team of the Year, along with teammates Danny Whitaker and Tommy Lee.